 Your Anxiety Disorder

 It's important to note first that these statistics have a few problems.
 First, they're a bit misleading.
 It's possible to experience anxiety that would benefit from treatment, but not necessarily qualify as an anxiety disorder.
-To get a better idea of what your anxiety resembles in terms of disorders, take my free anxiety test now.

 The second issue is that these are all estimates, and anxiety is often misdiagnosed or underdiagnosed.
 Panic attacks, for example, may be diagnosed as other conditions or receive no diagnosis at all.
 This can throw off the overall statistics on anxiety.